-Before accessing Lost Lake, anglers must comply with the following regulations:
+Before accessing Lost Lake Park, anglers must comply with all of the following regulations:

 - Sign a user agreement at the Ski Patrol Hut.
 Parents and guardians must sign for minors.

-- Either purchase a snowshoe day ticket if accessing the lake from the Lost Lake PassivHaus or pay a $5.25 plus taxes park access fee in cash at the Ski Patrol Hut.
+- Either purchase a snowshoe day ticket if accessing the lake from the Lost Lake PassivHaus or pay a $6.50 plus taxes park access fee by cash or credit card at the Ski Patrol Hut.